SillyTavern/SillyTavern/.github/readme.md

 5. Start the install launcher with: `chmod +x install.sh && ./install.sh` and choose what you wanna install
 6. After installation start the launcher with: `chmod +x launcher.sh && ./launcher.sh`

+## Installing via Docker
+Installing via Docker is perhaps the easiest way to do it.
+These instructions assume you have installed Docker, are able to access your command line for the installation of containers, and familiar with their general operation.

+You will need three directory mappings and a port mapping to allow SillyTavern to function.
+In the command, replace your selections in the following places
+### Container Variables
+#### Volume Mappings
+- [extensions] - The directory where SillyTavern extensions will be stored on your host machine. ex: /mnt/user/
+- [config] - The directory where SillyTavern configuration files will be stored on your host machine
+- [user] - The directory where SillyTavern user data (including characters) will be stored on your host machine

+#### Port Mappings
+- [PublicPort] - The port to expose the traffic on.
+This is mandatory, as you will be accessing the instance from outside of its virtual machine container.
+DO NOT expose this to the internet without implementing a separate service for security.

+#### Additional Settings
+- [TimeZone] - The timezone your instance should use.
+This is useful for making logs match your local time for easier troubleshooting.
+Use your TZ Identifier. (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
+- [DockerNet] - The docker network that the container should be created with a connection to.
+- [Version] - On the right hand side of this github page, you'll see "Packages".
+Select the "SillyTavern" package and you'll see the image versions.
+The image tag "latest" will keep you up-to-date always, but this may not be appropriate, if you are utilizing extensions that could be broken, and may need time to upddate.

+### Install command
+1. Open your Command Line
+2. Run the following command `docker create --name='silly-tavern' --net='[DockerNet]' -e TZ="[TimeZone]" -p '8000:8000/tcp' -v '[extensions]':'/home/node/app/public/scripts/extensions/third-party':'rw' -v '[config]':'/home/node/app/config':'rw' -v '[user]':'/home/node/app/public/user':'rw' 'ghcr.io/sillytavern/sillytavern:[version]' `

 ## 📱 Mobile - Installing via termux

 > \[!NOTE]